I’ve got a couple things today. So let’s get right to ’em.

 You don’t have to be shiny to be effective

-I’d have to say the most effective marketer I saw this past week had none of that.
+But, I’d say the most effective marketer I saw year had none of that…

 That was it.

-I got to know him and at the end of the two-day conference, he had a stack of about 50 specific topics and hot leads he would follow up with.
+I got to know him, and at the end of the two-day conference, he had a stack of about 50 specific topics and hot leads he’d follow up with.

-This means he would be visiting their offices and providing the valuable education they were asking for.
-And (here’s the kicker) he will use the list of topics to create reports and white papers on each topic.
+And (here’s the kicker) he’ll create reports and white papers on each topic.
 And possibly combine them into a book.

 And who knows where else he’ll take it.